 A/B testing leverages multivariate flags by allowing you to test many options at once.
 Test your trial lengths (3 days vs 7 days vs 30 days), or test your wording (“exciting” vs “advanced” vs “innovative”).

 A/B testing combines feature flags with behavior analytics tools such as Amplitude to let you see what users are doing and learn as you adjust.

 One of the benefits of the string and JSON data types can be using multivariates as permanent configurations, or for testing, in the backend of your application.

 Here’s a real-world example.
 Let’s say you have an archiving system that needs to fetch user data from cache and put it in cold storage.
 98% of the time, this service needs to run every 5 minutes.
 But occasionally, with load issues or due to other engineering changes, you may want to change that.

 By using a multivariate flag, you could easily key in longer and shorter term intervals - or even a full pause - available at the click of a button.
 All this without the need for core application changes when you need to delay or pause your archiver.

 These potential use cases live in the heads and runbooks of your Ops, SREs, and Architecture teams.
 Go have a conversation with all of them.
 See where wiring up these types of behaviors to multivariate flags may save time and increase resiliency.

 For folks working in regulated industries, or in countries with differing consumer regulation, you may have common prompts where text needs to change.

-A multivariate flag is a great way to do this.
+A multivariate flag is a great way to adapt user experience and requirements based on geography.
 If you’re in a logistics business, show different tax rates to different states with a single flag.
 Or, if you handle data, show California, the rest of the US, the EU, and the UK different privacy messages as required by law.
 All centrally controlled under a single multivariate flag.